UK support to Ukraine: factsheet

 -

-UK Export Finance has committed £3.5 billion of financial support for critical reconstruction, energy and defence projects in Ukraine.
+our £3.5 billion cover limit in export finance via UK Export Finance has supported critical reconstruction projects in Ukraine.
 This support has already enabled the reconstruction of 6 key bridges in the Kyiv region and the delivery of mine countermeasure vessels

 -